18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development/index.md

 ## Select models

 This part focuses on mapping our ML problems to appropriate ML algorithms.
-Knowledge of common ML tasks and the typical approaches to solve them is essential in this process.
+Knowledge of common ML tasks and the typical approaches to solving them is essential in this process.

 When selecting a model, we need to consider:

 - Model's performance measured by metrics such as accuracy, F1, log loss, etc.
-- How much data it needs to run
+- How much data the model needs to run
-- How much compute and time it needs to both train and do inference
+- How much computing and time the model needs to do both training and inference
 - Model interpretability

 **Tips to select models**

 1. Avoid the state-of-the-art models
 1. Start with the simplest models.
-Eg: simple model or complex model with ready-made implementation
+Eg: a simple model or complex model with ready-made implementation
 1. Avoid human biases in model selection
 1. Take into account the incoming new data.
 Eg: evaluate the model learning ability by using [learning curve](https://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html)
 1. Evaluate trade-offs.
 Eg: false positives vs. false negatives, model accuracy vs. computing resources, etc.
-1. Understand model's assumptions
+1. Understand the model's assumptions
    - [Independent and identically distributed](https://stats.stackexchange.com/questions/213464/on-the-importance-of-the-i-i-d-assumption-in-statistical-learning): in ANN, all examples are independently drawn from the same joint distribution
    - Smoothness: supervised ML method assumes that if an input X produces an output Y, then an input close to X would produce an output proportionally close to Y
    - Boundaries: a linear classifier assumes that decision boundaries are linear

 ### Ensembles

-At the beginning, we start with one model.
+In the beginning, we start with one model.
 Later, we might want to improve the system by using an ensemble of several models to make predictions.
 Each model in the ensemble is called a _base learner_.

 **Bagging (Boostrap aggregating)**